kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 - `pkg/apis/batch/v1`: `2023-12-20` - `29.3%` (mostly generated code)

 The following scenarios are covered:
-- the Job controller reconciles jobs with the `managed-by` label equal to `job-controller.k8s.io`
+- the Job controller reconciles jobs with the `managed-by` label equal to `job-controller.k8s.io` when the feature is enabled
-- the Job controller reconciles jobs without the `managed-by` label
+- the Job controller reconciles jobs without the `managed-by` label when the feature is enabled
-- the Job controller does not reconcile a job with any other value of the `managed-by` label
+- the Job controller does not reconcile jobs with custom value of the `managed-by` label when the feature is enabled
+- the Job controller reconciles jobs with custom `managed-by` label when the feature gate is disabled
-- verify the label is immutable, both when the job is suspended or unsuspended
+- verify the label is immutable, both when the job is suspended or unsuspended; when the feature is enabled
+- enablement / disablement of the feature after the Job (with custom `managed-by` label) is created

 ##### Integration tests